A Cloud Extension is a conduit for VM storage between two hosting environments, such as:

 Determining the number of Cloud Extensions you need

-Each Cloud Extension supports 10–50 concurrent VMs.
+Each Cloud Extension supports up to 20 or up to 50 concurrent VMs, depending on the Cloud Extension size.
 You can run more than one Cloud Extension simultaneously to handle a larger migration.

 The total number of Cloud Extensions necessary for a migration is a function of the total number of VMs divided by the capacity of the Cloud Extension.
 For example, for a migration of 1000 VMs, Velostrata recommends using five Cloud Extensions, each hosting 50 VMs.
 The migration would use these Cloud Extensions in four waves.